ccbt87/docs/Dev_Env_setup/README.md

 Go to Maven Projects > {Project Name} > Lifecycle.
 Double click on package.
 This will create a compiled jar under target in the project directory.

 ![JAR](images/6.1.PNG)

+NOTE: The red lines should disappear after you close and reopen the IntelliJ IDEA.

 Copy the jar file to the docker container
 ```